istresearch/scrapy-cluster/docs/topics/advanced/productionsetup.rst

 * Have as many different IP addresses as you can.
 If you can get one IP Address per machine - awesome.
 The more you stack machines out the same IP Address, the lower the throughput will be on your cluster due to the domain throttling.

-* Run the IP Type throttle only if you have many different spiders coming from your cluster.
+* Run the IP Address throttle only (no Spider Type) if you have many different spiders coming from your cluster.
 It will allow them to orchestrate themselves across spider types to crawl at your desired rate limits.
 Turning on the Spider Type throttle will eliminate this benefit.

 * Don't set your ``QUEUE_WINDOW`` and ``QUEUE_HITS`` too high.
 There is a reason the defaults are ``60`` and ``10``.
 If you can scale horizontally, you can get your throughput to ``10 * (num machines)`` and should be able to fit your throughput needs.

 * Flip the :ref:`Base 64 <c_base64>` encode flag on your crawlers.
-You **will** run across malformed utf-8 characters that will breaks ``json.dumps()``.
+You **will** run across malformed utf-8 characters that breaks ``json.dumps()``.
 It  will save you headaches in the long run by ensuring your html is always transmitted to Kafka.